section-engineering-education/engineering-education/content/articles/how-to-deploy-an-erc-721-nft-smart-contract-with-remix-ide-and-opensea/index.md

 Next, we click on the Ethereum Mainnet and select the show/hide test networks label.
 This will navigate you to the settings menu, then toggle the Show Test Network button to ON.

-Proceed to click on Ethereum Mainnet, and you will see the list of all test networks.
-In this tutoria,  we will use Rinkeby Test Network, so click on Rinkeby Test Network.
+Click on Ethereum Mainnet, and you will see the list of all test networks.
+In this tutorial, we will use Rinkeby Test Network, so click on Rinkeby Test Network.

 On the Rinkeby Test Network, we should have 0 ETH in our wallet, so we proceed to get some test ether.